 There are 16 teeth in the maxillary arcade and 16 teeth in the mandibular arcade.
 All teeth have an adult morphology and no deciduous dentition remains.
 The dentition is atraumatic.
 There are no dental restorations or prostheses.
-There is a mild to moderate degree of attrition.
-The wisdom teeth are erupting in all four quadrants.
+There is severe attrition.